LuisR-jpg/ComputerVision/README.md

 #### Face recognition vs face detection

-- Detection is capable of finding whether a photo contains a face or not.
+- Detection is capable of telling whether a photo contains a face or not.

 - Recognition is telling *what* person is on the photo.